-Are you in search of a one of kind gift, a super cute decoration, or simply just a new fun project to make?
-Try a succulent pumpkin!
+Are you in search of a fall centerpiece for the Thanksgiving table, a unique gift, or simply just a fun project to make?
+Try a succulent topped pumpkin!

-I absolutely love succulents and I look forward to every year when Fall comes around because that means pumpkins are for sale everywhere, which means time to make succulent pumpkins!
+I absolutely love succulents and I look forward to every year when Fall comes around because that means pumpkins are for sale everywhere, which means it’s time to make succulent topped pumpkins!

-Continue that process until the entire top of the pumpkin is filled with moss.
+Continue that process until the entire top of the pumpkin is covered with moss.

-Pick out all of the succulents that you want to add to the pumpkin.
-For a large pumpkin I will usually use 1-2 large succulents, 3-4 medium/small succulents, and 5 small succulents or trailing succulents for filler.
+For a large pumpkin I will usually use 1-2 large succulents, 3-4 medium/small succulents, and 5 small succulents for hanging off the edge and filler.

 For a small pumpkin, I use 1-2 large or medium succulents, and 2-3 small succulents.

-Then you will need to use gardening shears or scissors to cut off all of the succulent stems, leaving only about 1/4 of an inch to be able to hot glue into the moss.
+Then use gardening shears or scissors and cut off all of the succulent stems, leaving only about 1/4 of an inch to hot glue into the moss.

-Then continue gluing your largest succulents into the moss working your way from the center to the edges, using your larger succulents first and working your way down to the smaller or trailing succulents.
+Then continue gluing your largest succulents into the moss working your way from the center to the outside edges.

-For a small pumpkin, I usually place my larger succulent just offset from the center, then my 2-3 smaller succulents to the sides.
+For a small pumpkin, I usually place my larger succulent just offset from the center as the focal point, then I add my 2-3 smaller succulents to the side.

 Check to see if there are any spots where the hot glue shows.
 If there is, take small portions of stretched out moss and place it over the glue to hide it.

 Then your succulent pumpkin is complete!